What Is Stephen Ministry?

 A Stephen Minister serves wholeheartedly.
 This isn't a casual ministry.
 It involves prayer, thought, consideration, study, and commitment.
 In return, the Stephen Minister receives grateful thanks from his or her care receiver, our Stephen Leaders, the congregation, and our Lord.

 A Stephen Minister is accountable to God, the congregation, the Stephen Leaders, the other Stephen Ministers, and the care receiver.
 In return, he or she receives support, encouragement, and guidance in Small Group Peer Supervision.

 A Stephen Minister is open to adjusting and adapting his or her caregiving to fit the needs of the care receiver.
 He or she learns more about caregiving at each meeting with a care receiver and at each supervision session.
 Stephen Ministry is an experience of continuous learning, growth, and joy.

-A new training class for Stephen Ministers will begin in mid September, 2017
+Our next training class for Stephen Ministers will be in January 2018.

 The Holy Spirit may be calling you to the joy, commitment, growth, meaning, training, service, and care of being a Stephen Minister.
 Pray for God's guidance as you consider this opportunity.
 For more information, contact Drew Nivens, 704-933-3194 or email@example.com.

 Applications to begin this process are available in the church office.